-WITHIN the Sewer Specified Area (SSA) and on properties smaller than 2500 sq meters (0.6 acres), open burning of yard and garden debris is allowed without a permit subject to the above general conditions and only on days when the BC Government Venting Index for Southern Vancouver Island (SRN VAN ISLD) is rated Fair or Good.
+RESIDENTS WHO LIVE WITHIN the Sewer Specified Area (SSA) and on properties smaller than 2500 sq meters (0.6 acres), open burning of yard and garden debris is allowed without a permit subject to the above general conditions and only on days when the BC Government Venting Index for Southern Vancouver Island (SRN VAN ISLD) is rated Fair or Good.

-WITHIN the Sewer Specified Area (SSA) and on properties greater than 2500 sq meters (0.6 acres), open burning of yard and garden debris is allowed without a permit any day subject to the above general conditions and the following size limitations:
+RESIDENTS WHO LIVE WITHIN the Sewer Specified Area (SSA) and on properties greater than 2500 sq meters (0.6 acres), open burning of yard and garden debris is allowed without a permit any day subject to the above general conditions and the following size limitations:

 - On properties up to 0.8 hectares (2 acres) the fire cannot exceed 1m x 2m x 2m (3ft x 6 ft x 6ft) in size.

 - On properties larger than 0.8 hectares (2 acres) and up to 2 hectares (5 acres) – 2 piles of the above size or 1 pile not to exceed 2m x 2 m x 2m (6ft x 6ft x 6ft) in size.